imgRenko/Simple-TouHou-STG-Framework-for-Unity/README.md

 ## TODO Next
 Make MBG file be able to play in this framework.
 Attention : MGB is the extention of application called Crazy Storm.
+A visual barrage designer application

 # Image